llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SRS.md

 Reference: http://opencv.org/about.html

 SFML - We will use SFML as a basis for developing our UI.
-It'll provide us with the tools we need to access the image files.
+It will provide us with the tools we need to access the image files.

 Reference: http://www.sfml-dev.org/learn.php